 Our story

 The Lumina Initiative is a student-founded organization dedicated to AI literacy, ethics, and responsible technology education.
-Founded in 2024 by Anadita Upadhyaya, a high school student in the San Francisco Bay Area, we exist to prove that meaningful AI education does not require a university budget, a research lab, or adult leadership — just motivated students who understand the problem from the inside.
+Founded in 2024 by a 15 years old high school student in the San Francisco Bay Area, we exist to prove that meaningful AI education does not require a university budget, a research lab, or adult leadership — just motivated students who understand the problem from the inside.

 We design workshops, run community outreach, and build free resources for students and educators.
 Our peer-teaching model brings secondary students into elementary classrooms — making AI approachable for learners as young as third grade.
 Partner school details are available to researchers and collaborators upon request.